 - In Bone, Fone Bone is a great fan of Moby-Dick — the author's own favorite book.
 It's a running gag that every other character finds it extremely boring and dry.

 - In an issue of Exiles, when a library exploded the only two books visible happened to be Atlas Shrugged and the far more obscure Ubik.
 The Genius Bonus is that Atlas Shrugged is about how things are truly objective and Ubik is a quintessential subjective world.

 - Evelyn Cream from Miracleman.
 Among other things, he's read the untranslated works of various French authors and owns an original painting from a famous modern artist.

-- Beast of X-Men is often seen going through these, though its a case of Depending on the Writer how deep the reference pool goes.
+- Beast is often seen going through these, though it's a case of Depending on the Writer how deep the reference pool goes.
 Usually Chris Claremont was good at showing him reading obscure, if appropriately deep, works.

-- In Matilda, the eponymous character was reading Charles Dickens in her first day of school (granted, she started a bit late, but still...).
+- In Matilda, the eponymous character is reading Charles Dickens on her first day of school (granted, she started a bit late, but still...).
 When she mentions this to her teacher, she's dumbstruck.
 Her dumb-as-bricks father tore up Moby-Dick.
 She's five at the time.
 He thought it was some kind of dirty book.

 - The Art of War is also seen in John Mason's collection in The Rock.
 The chapter on observing enemy behaviour would be pretty useful for a British intelligence agent.

 - Star Trek II: The Wrath of Khan draws from Moby Dick (which Khan quotes extensively), Paradise Lost, The Inferno, and King Lear.
 When we see Khan's bookshelf, there they all are.
 Near the beginning, Spock gives Kirk a copy of A Tale of Two Cities as a birthday present.
 Kirk is shown reading it or quoting it a few times during the film.